ptevans/django-tardis/README.rst

 Django-Tardis
 =====

+WARNING: this app is meant to be used in dev and testing environments!
+Use this in production at your own risk.

 Tardis puts tooling around freeze_time to allow you to manage "now" in your application.
 Set your destination, set stops along the way, and start your trip.
 Register callbacks using signals to execute housekeeping code at each stop